 - Ensure that food grade sanitiser is available for use.

-- Before any audit you will need to commence completing the records outlined in your food safety plan.
+- Before any audit you will need to commence completing the records outlined in your food safety programme.
 A reputable auditor will need to see at least 3-6 months of records.

 How Food Safety Plus can help

 Food Safety Plus provides regulatory food safety auditing services to child care and early learning centres in a positive, engaging approach and seek to build long term professional relationships with our clients.
 We service over 150 child care centres in metropolitan and regional Western Australia and offer you a great service at very competitive prices.